 So how does lunar planting work you ask?
 Grandmother moon has four moon phases that last seven days per phase.
 During the full moon, the moisture content in the soil is at its highest.

 Native Americans pay close attention to the cycles of Grandmother moon.
-Seeds planted during a full moon always produced a higher yield as opposed to seeds planted during other cycles of grandmother moon.
+Seeds planted during a full moon always produced a higher yield as opposed to seeds planted during other cycles of Grandmother moon.
 Before any planting takes place, the members of my tribe would perform a smudging prayer and blessing and ask for the cleansing of the earth for the new crops.

 Smudging Moon Ritual

-Smudging is a ritual that links smoke with the spirituality in many remarkable ways.
-During the ceremony ritual we would call upon Grandmother Moon and ask her to purify, cleanse, and rid the earth of negative energies.
+Smudging is a ritual that links smoke with spirituality in many remarkable ways.
+During the ceremony ritual, we would call upon Grandmother Moon and ask her to purify, cleanse, and rid the earth of negative energies.
 We would also ask her to bless our crops with a bountiful harvest and preparation for the winter months ahead.

 For the smudging ceremony, we would use herbs to conduct the smudging ritual.
 The most common herb that we would use would be tobacco.
-Tobacco is a highly sacred medicine, and I was taught to believe that it would bridge the worlds between humanity and the Spiritual world.
+Tobacco is highly sacred medicine, and I was taught to believe that it would bridge the worlds between humanity and the Spiritual world.

-For this ceremony we would place dry tobacco leaves in a bowl and use wooden matches and a very large feather to wave the smoke.
+For this ceremony, we would place dry tobacco leaves in a bowl and use wooden matches and a very large feather to wave the smoke.
 If a large feather wasn't available, we would also use our hands.
 Two people would wave the smoke.
 All of the females in our band would gather outside in a circle on the land that would be used for planting.
-The most elder females would hold the bowl with the smoking tobacco in it and would wave the feather over the smoke for the winds to take the smoke and blow it across the earth.
+The elder females would hold the bowl with the smoking tobacco in it and would wave the feather over the smoke for the winds to take the smoke and blow it across the earth.
 We would then all recite together a sacred blessing to Grandmother Moon.

 “Grandmother Moon, may you cleanse our hands as they are used to create beautiful things.